 To unlock gates or switch, train man shall open lock box locked with standard switch lock and if light indicator is burning, push operating button.
-If the semaphore indicator in the lock box indicates CLEAR at close of this operation, gates or switch may be unlocked by raising the handle under the indicator to the vertical position.
-Handle must be left in this position until gates or switch are closed after train movement is completed, when it must again be placed in NORMAL position before door of the box can be locked.
+If the semaphore indicator is burning, push indicates CLEAR at close of this operation, gates or switch may be unlocked by raising the handle under the indicator to the vertical position.
+Handle must be left in this position until gates or switch are closed after train movement is completed, when it must again be placed in NORMAL position before door of the box can be leaked.